Plan for Accessibility

 Reading formats: All about providing choice

 When it comes to reading, it can be easier for some people with disabilities to read in formats such as audiobooks, e-books or braille books rather than printed text.
-These disability types, called print disabilities, include learning disabilities, visual impairments and physical disabilities where the person cannot hold or turn the pages of a book.
+These disability types, called print disabilities, include learning, visual and physical disabilities where the person cannot hold or turn the pages of a book.
 Some readers find it helps to simultaneously look at the words and listen to them.
 This technique is especially helpful for kids with learning disabilities, for whom looking at the text will help improve reading skills and listening to the words at the same time will reinforce their comprehension of the text.
 By providing access to the Club’s titles in audio, e-text and braille formats, you are giving kids with print disabilities the opportunity to read the same books as their friends, in the format of their choice.
-More about accessible reading formats.
+Learn more about accessible reading formats.

 Do audiobooks help develop literacy skills?
 According to the article “Listen and learn: How audiobooks can support literacy development” (Learning Partners), listening to audiobooks can benefit early readers, especially kids with learning disabilities or Attention Deficit Hyperactivity Disorder (ADHD), for whom decoding written text can be a barrier.
 This is why providing a robust audiobook collection through OverDrive or other e-audiobook and e-book providers, or through specialized services for patrons with print disabilities, such as the Centre for Equitable Library Access (CELA) or the National Network of Equitable Library Service (NNELS), will increase the number of titles available to your patrons.